HMS Acteon (1805): British service

 That same day Cator arrived at the Admiralty; it turned out that he was the first with the good news.
-The Admiralty awarded him a gratuity of £500 pounds for his good news.Acteon's next mission was to carry a single letter to Calcutta and return with an answer.
-The sickly state of her crew meant that she often spent weeks sitting with the result that the voyage took 10 months.Acteon then cruised off Cherbourg and the Norwegian coast.
+The Admiralty awarded him a gratuity of £500 for his good news.

+Acteon's next mission was to carry a single letter to Calcutta and return with an answer.
+The sickly state of her crew meant that she often spent weeks sitting with the result that the voyage took 10 months.

+Acteon then cruised off Cherbourg and the Norwegian coast.
 On 24 January 1813 Minerva, Patterson, master, and Christiansand, Sinus, master, arrived at Hull.
 They were prizes to Acteon, which detained Minerva as Minerva was sailing from Gothenburg to Boston.
 At some point Acteon escorted the Russian fleet from the Baltic to Gothenburg.
 She was then caught up in severe winter gales on the Norwegian coast and sustained some damage that required her to put into Sheerness for repairs.

 Later in 1813 Acteon sailed to North America.
 On 22 September she landed marines at Lynhaven Bay by Hampton Roads.
 There, after a short action with American dragoons and infantry, the marines destroyed a barracks and its military stores, captured nine American soldiers, and killed and wounded several others.
 British casualties were one marine severely wounded.

 During the very severe winter of 1813 Acteon provided watering parties for the British squadron blockading the Chesapeake.
 She also assisted in the capture and destruction of numerous coasting vessels.